 Emerging Immunologic Therapies for Multiple Sclerosis: Impact on Managed Care & Specialty Pharmacy

-An online CPE/CNE activity repurposing content derived from the Satellite Symposium convened at the AMCP Managed Care & Specialty Pharmacy Annual Meeting 2019
+A CPE/CNE Satellite Symposium Convened at the AMCP Managed Care & Specialty Pharmacy Annual Meeting 2019

 Archived, for viewing purposes only.

 Recent advances in the field of immunology and the increasing recognition of inflammation are re-shaping the conceptualization of MS, with potential implications of new agents expanding the current landscape of treatment options.

 This symposium will examine the crucial role of managed care pharmacists in MS disease management programs, especially as new immune-directed agents emerge in the application of current evidence-based diagnoses, guideline data, and pharmacy-based managed care best practices in reducing the clinical and economic burdens related to this complex chronic disorder while optimizing patient outcomes.